ldutoit/2020-spring-school-GBS/sessions/dataprep.md

 2. Have a look at what is there now.
 These gz-compressed fastq files have millions of reads in them, too many for you to examine in a spreadsheet or word processor.
 However, we can examine the contents of the set of files in the terminal
 (the ```less``` command may be of use).

 3. Let's have a closer look at this data.
 Over the last couple of days, you learnt to run FastQC to evaluate the quality of the data.
-Run it on  these files. load the module first and then run FastQC over all the gzipped file:
+Run it on  these files. load the module first and then run FastQC over all the gzipped file.
+We will help you on that one:

 ```
+module
+module spider fastqc
 module load FastQC
 fastqc *gz
 ```

+1. `module purge` get rids of any pre-existing potentially conflicting modules.
+2. `module spider` simply search for a module called FastQC.
+3.Once we found this module we can use `module load` to load the module.
+4. Finally, we run `fastqc`  using of the wildcard `*` to select all *gz* files at once:

    •  You just generated a few FastQC reports.
-Use the Jupyyrt hub navigator tool circled below to follow the path to your current folder (*hint*: If you're not quite sure where you are, use `pwd`).
-You can then double click on your folder
+Use the Jupyter hub navigator tool circled below to follow the path to your current folder (*hint*: If you're not quite sure where you are, use `pwd`).
+You can then double click on a fastqc html report.

    <p align="center"><br><img src="img/Navigate_toFastqcFile.png" alt="drawing" width="700"/></p></p>